sarahmaas/nourish/README.md

 # Nourish

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3, now updated to 6.2.5.

 ## Development server